Grade Curve Calculator

 A bell curve (normal distribution) graph shows how grades are spread:

-bell curve grade chart
+Bell curve grade chart (normal distribution)

 How Does the Grade Curve Calculator Work?